danialgoodwin/construct2/README.md

 ## License ##
 Do whatever you like, as long as the name is changed.
 (Which you can find at the top of `GlobalCommon` event sheets.)

+All the images assets included are in the public domain.